preciofishbone/OmniaDocsG2/switch-site-selected/index.rst

 If you're on an existing implementation of Omnia, you can switch to site selected this way:

+1. Make sure all core features in Omnia is updated to latest version. (= Web content management core, Doucment management core and
-1. Reconsent the tenant with one of the core features that requires Sites.Selected: Web content management core.
+1. Reconsent the tenant with one of the core features that requires Sites.Selected.
+Web content management core.
 2. Activate the feature **Sites selected permissions** as a site collection admin, on all sites that have specific Omnia functionality:

 + Publishing apps.